nestordemeure/impersonator/readme.md

 ## Inner-Workings

-When a persona is created, its texts are split into chunks that are stored in a [vector database](https://www.pinecone.io/learn/vector-database/).
+When a persona is created, its texts are split into chunks that are stored in a [vector database](https://www.pinecone.io/learn/vector-database/) for easy retrieval.

-When you talk to it, it receives the following prompts (containing the recent history of the chat as well as text chunks that seem relevant to the conversation):
+When you talk to it, it receives the following prompt (containing the recent history of the chat as well as text chunks that seem relevant to the conversation):

 ```
 TODO